 CLM deployments can come in a wide variety of shapes and sizes.
 Some very basic CLM systems offer users the ability to build very simple contracts, then store them when they are executed.
 These systems don’t typically support automated approval workflows, redline management or post-execution contract monitoring.

 Several large software suite vendors offer CLM applications.
 These applications are typically limited to a single business function.
-For example, a large sourcing suite may have a CLM module that allows users to author and store vendor contracts.
-This approach to CLM can leave companies with contracts stored in a number of different systems across the organization, preventing companies from enjoying the contract intelligence that centralized contract data provides.
+For example, a large sourcing suite may have a contract lifecycle management CLM module that allows users to author and store vendor contracts.
+This approach to contract lifecycle management software can leave companies with contracts stored in a number of different systems across the organization, preventing companies from enjoying the contract intelligence that centralized contract data provides.

 Lastly, there are stand-alone CLM providers who make CLM software that can span the entire organization, creating a single source of truth for contract data.
 In these deployments the CLM sits next to the CRM, HRM, ERP and SCM as a core system of record.

 Organization-wide CLM can produce rich data sets that allow for more holistic visibility and actionable business intelligence.
-These CLM systems can integrate into other systems to provide seamless data exchanges and user interfaces.
+These CLM systems can integrate into the business supply chain as well as other systems to provide seamless data exchanges and user interfaces.

 6. Which Approach Is Best?